harness/developer-hub/kb/platform/harness-platform-faqs.md

 Please, reach out to Harness Support in order to receive manually your TOPT token.
 Once you receive the token will be able to register it in any authenticator app that you prefer.
 Additionally, if you aren’t receiving the token through e-mail, it may be a potential issue with your SMTP provider.

-### How to receive a notification when the delegate’s heartbeat connectivity fails?
+### How can I receive a notification when the delegate’s heartbeat connectivity fails?

 At present, we do not support direct notifications for failures in the delegate's heartbeat connectivity.
 However, you can effectively monitor your delegate using Prometheus metrics, which is a functionality we do support.